System on a chip: Applications

 SoCs can be applied to any computing task.
 However, they are typically used in mobile computing such as tablets, smartphones, smartwatches, and netbooks as well as embedded systems and in applications where previously microcontrollers would be used.

 Embedded systems

 Where previously only microcontrollers could be used, SoCs are rising to prominence in the embedded systems market.
-Tighter system integration offers better reliability and mean time between failure, and SoCs offer more advanced functionality and computing power than microcontrollers.
+Tighter system integration offers better reliability and mean time between failures, and SoCs offer more advanced functionality and computing power than microcontrollers.
 Applications include AI acceleration, embedded machine vision, data collection, telemetry, vector processing and ambient intelligence.
 Often embedded SoCs target the internet of things, multimedia, networking, telecommunications and edge computing markets.
 Some examples of SoCs for embedded applications include the STMicroelectronics STM32, the Raspberry Pi Ltd RP2040, and the AMD Zynq 7000.